May 12, 2026

 Before you decide on the right option for you, compare the total cost, including all fees, and make sure you know exactly how much you’re expected to pay and when.

-Personal loans usually have lower interest rates than payday loans, but the more affordable option depends on how quickly you’re able to repay the loan.
-You may end up paying less out of pocket with a payday loan if you don’t have to roll over your repayment date.
+Making either a personal loan or a payday loan more affordable depends on how quickly you can repay it.
+Personal loans usually have lower interest rates than payday loans.
+You may end up paying less out of pocket with a payday loan if you don't have to roll over your repayment date.

-Payday loans can hurt your credit if you don’t repay them and the lender sells your debt to collections.
-This will result in a negative mark on your credit report, which can damage your credit score and stay on your credit report for a few years.
+Payday loans can hurt your credit if you don't repay them, and the lender sells your debt to a collection agency.
+This will result in a negative mark on your credit report, which can damage your credit score and remain there for a few years.

 Sarah Silbert